maintenance

 Step 4: Run Solution Through Group Head

-- Let approximately 1/3 of the tank run through
+4. Let about 1/3 of the tank run through

 Step 5: Run Solution Through Steam Wand

-- Position the steam wand over your container
+1. Point the steam wand into your container

 Step 6: Complete the Cycle

-- Run the remaining solution through the group head
+1. Run the rest of the solution through the group head

 Step 7: Rinse Thoroughly (Critical!)

-- Fill with fresh, clean water to the MAX line
+2. Fill up with fresh, clean water to MAX

-- Run the entire tank through the group head
+3. Run the whole tank through the group head

 Step 8: Exit Descale Mode